mlresearch/v134/_posts/2021-07-21-diakonikolas21d.md

 ---
 title: Boosting in the Presence of Massart Noise
-abstract: "We study the problem of boosting the accuracy of a\r weak learner in the (distribution-independent) PAC\r model with Massart noise.
-In the Massart noise\r model, the label of each example $x$ is\r independently misclassified with probability\r
+abstract: We study the problem of boosting the accuracy of a weak learner in the (distribution-independent) PAC model with Massart noise.
+In the Massart noise model, the label of each example
-  $\\eta(x) \\leq \\eta$, where $\\eta<1/2$.
-The Massart\r model lies between the random classification noise\r model and the agnostic model.
-Our main positive\r result is the first computationally efficient\r boosting algorithm in the presence of Massart noise\r that achieves misclassification error arbitrarily\r close to
+  $x$ is independently misclassified with probability $\eta(x) \leq \eta$, where $\eta<1/2$.
-  $\\eta$.
-Prior to our work, no non-trivial\r booster was known in this setting.
+  The Massart model lies between the random classification noise model and the agnostic model.
+Our main positive result is the first computationally efficient boosting algorithm in the presence of Massart noise that achieves misclassification error arbitrarily close to $\eta$.
+Prior to our work, no non-trivial booster was known in this setting.
+Moreover, we show that this error upper bound is best possible for polynomial-time black-box boosters, under standard cryptographic assumptions.
-  Moreover, we show\r that this error upper bound is best possible for\r polynomial-time black-box boosters, under standard\r cryptographic assumptions.
-Our upper and lower\r bounds characterize the complexity of boosting in\r the distribution-independent PAC model with Massart\r noise.
-As a simple application of our positive\r result, we give the first efficient Massart learner\r for unions of high-dimensional rectangles."
+  Our upper and lower bounds characterize the complexity of boosting in the distribution-independent PAC model with Massart noise.
+As a simple application of our positive result, we give the first efficient Massart learner for unions of high-dimensional rectangles.
 layout: inproceedings
 series: Proceedings of Machine Learning Research
 publisher: PMLR